The simplest meaning is best for me. A Christian is a follower of Christ. This is what the first disciples were, and this is what we must be.

 Speaking with one of the most religious men of his day, Jesus told Nicodemus “You must be born again” (John 3:7).
 The Early Church taught this by concepts of repentance and faith.

 The New Birth makes growth in Christ-likeness a possibility.
 But it is impossible for one to be genuinely Christian who has not had an experience of conviction, conversion, and commitment.
-So again I say, in order to be a Christian you’ve got to be saved!
+So again I say, to be a Christian you’ve got to be saved!

 To be genuinely Christian, the convert must be committed to the task of living the teachings of Jesus Christ.
 The Sermon on the Mount becomes more than just a beautiful passage of Scripture.
 If you really believe it, you’ll do your best to live it!
-The Golden Rule becomes reality.
+The Golden Rule becomes a reality.
 Matthew 7:12 teaches, “a simple, rule-of-thumb guide for behavior: Ask yourself what you want people to do for you, then grab the initiative and do it for them.
-Add up God’s Law and Prophets and this is what you get” (the Message Bible).
+Add up God’s Law and Prophets, and this is what you get” (the Message Bible).

 Commitment to the will of God expresses itself in your home, on your job, and everywhere else.
 To be genuinely Christian means that your life is surrendered to the will of the Master.